AdeebK1129/GymCrowd-backend/README.md

 #### Description:

-Fetches a list of all notifications for the authenticated user.
+Fetches a list of all notifications in the system.

+#### Requires:

+No authentication required.

 #### Success Response